 - Set the Event Count (3 is usually a good choice)

-Enabling the Dynamic Events toggle will make sure that the events that are shown in the module are in the same category or categories as the current event.
-If you want to show upcoming events in general (not related) then just keep the Dynamic Events toggle off.
+Setting the Related Events option will make sure that the events that are shown in the module are in the same category or categories as the current events.

-NOTE: The current event will not show when using the Events Feed on single event pages.
+NOTE: The current event will not show when using the Related Events setting.

 Previous & Next Event Navigation